fuzzylite/pyfuzzylite/README.md

 All contributions are welcome, provided they follow the following guidelines:

-- Pull requests are made to the [development](https://github.com/fuzzylite/pyfuzzylite/tree/development) branch
 - Source code is consistent with standards in the library
 - Contribution is properly documented and tested, raising issues where appropriate
 - Contribution is licensed under the FuzzyLite License